Investor Statement in Support of Ending the Subminimum Wage

 • It upholds systemic racism by disproportionately paying people of color less than white employees.6

 Tipping is a legacy of slavery that emerged during the era following Emancipation to exploit recently freed people, particularly Black women.
 As such, racial inequities continue to be rampant throughout the tipped service sector, particularly in restaurants, which claim the largest share of tipped workers paid the subminimum wage.
 Today, 41% of all tipped workers are people of color.
-Despite people of color being overrepresented in tipped front-of-house restaurant positions, Black tipped workers receive less in tips than their white counterparts7,8 with Black women earning just 60% of what white men earn who work in the same positions.9 Given these disparities, paying a submininmum wage may be a direct contradiction to a corporation’s anti-discrimination policies and increase the risk of employee discrimination claims.
+Despite people of color being overrepresented in tipped front-of-house restaurant positions, Black tipped workers receive less in tips than their white counterparts7,8 with Black women earning just 60% of what white men earn who work in the same positions.9 Given these disparities, paying a subminimum wage may be a direct contradiction to a corporation’s anti-discrimination policies and increase the risk of employee discrimination claims.

 • It disproportionately negatively impacts women and increases their exposure to sexual harassment.